 view property must be a weak reference or else we will have a strong circular reference from the

 View.
-However updating that property to
+However when updating that property to

 weak var view: OrdersListDisplayLogic we will get a compiler error.

 This compiler error may look discouraging to some when declaring a protocol-typed variable as weak!
-But in this case, you have to fix this by adding a class constraint to protocol!
+But in this case, you have to fix this by adding a class constraint to the protocol!

-Overall, I have found using Xcode Memory Graph Debugger a quick and easy way to find and fix retain cycles and memory leaks!
+Overall, I have found using Xcode Memory Graph Debugger to be a quick and easy way to find and fix retain cycles and memory leaks!
 I hope you find this information useful and keep these tips in mind regularly as you develop!
 Thanks!